linode/docs/docs/development/python/how-to-create-a-gis-app-using-flask-stadia-maps-and-mongodb/index.md

         mongoimport --db linodeStreetTrees --collection linodeStreetTrees --file ~/stadia-maps/linodeStreetTrees.geojson

-1. Connect to your mongoDB database to verify that all the data was imported as expected.
+1. Connect to your MongoDB database to verify that all the data was imported as expected.
 By default, MongoDB will use port `27017` for database connections.

         mongo mongodb://localhost:27017/linodeStreetTrees